Thanks for your interest in the Fossil Free campaign. We don’t have answers to every question, but here are a few that we’ve been hearing a lot:

 (1) Colleges recoup recession losses, USA Today, 9/10/12

 We’re all complicit in fossil fuel consumption, and we should do all that we can to reduce our own use, but the real culprits — the ones who are rigging the system — are the fossil fuel companies.
-The largest 200 coal, gas and oil companies own the vast majority of the proven oil, gas and coal reserves, and represent a significant percentage of the entire global market(1).
+The largest 200 coal, gas and oil companies own oil, gas and coal reserves that represent a significant percentage of the entire global market(1).
 These companies, incidentally, are also the largest contributors to politicians’ of all stripes in this country and across the world — they’re the ones writing laws, and getting billions in government handouts each year (2).

 There are many more companies that contribute indirectly to climate change — the multinationals that build drilling equipment, lay oil pipelines, transport coal, and utilities that buy and trade electricity.
-But right now, we need to be laser-focused on keeping all that coal, gas and oil in the ground, and these 200 companies are the ones that own the vast majority of those reserves.
+But right now, we’re focused on these 200 companies.
 For a full list of the companies and their reserves, check out this list.